Aargau Verkehr

-Aargau Verkehr AG (AVA) is a Swiss transportation company.
-It was formed on June 19, 2018, from the merger of BDWM Transport and the Wynental and Suhrental Railway.
-The new company operates both rail and bus services, with some of the latter being provided through its wholly owned subsidiary Limmat Bus AG.
+Aargau Verkehr AG (AVA) is a Swiss transport company.
+It was formed on 19 June 2018 from the merger of BDWM Transport and the Wynental and Suhrental Railway.
+The new company operates both rail and bus services, with most of the latter being provided through its wholly owned subsidiary Limmat Bus AG.

-Whilst based in the canton of Aargau, the company also operates services in the cantons of Zürich and Lucerne.
+Whilst based in the canton of Aargau, the company also operates public transport services in the cantons of Zurich and Lucerne.

 History

-Aargau Verkehr formed on June 19, 2018, from the merger of BDWM Transport and the Wynental and Suhrental Railway.
+Aargau Verkehr formed on 19 June 2018 by the merger of BDWM Transport and the Wynental and Suhrental Railway.
 The meger led to the dissolving of the joint AAR bus+bahn brand that had previously united the Wynental and Suhrental Railway and the Busbetrieb Aarau.